 At Confitex, we understand that your bladder can be a temperamental creature.
-Sometimes, it knows that you’re in charge and respects the policy that if it has to go, it’ll let you know.
-Other times however, your bladder acts like a stroppy teen, demands attention and makes you feel like you’re doing something wrong.
+Sometimes, it knows that you’re in charge and respects the policy that if it has to go, it’ll let you know in time to get to a toilet.
+Other times, however, it acts like a stroppy teen, demands attention and makes you feel like you’re doing something wrong.

 Despite popular opinion, drinking less water isn’t going to help bladder leakage.
 Because your body needs water to function at an optimum level, dehydration can irritate the bladder and make you pass liquid even more frequently – so keep up those fluids!